azuzow/MinecraftSemanticSegmentation/docs/final.md

 ## Project Summary

-  Our goal for this project went through many iterations, we began by trying to figure out a project that was feasible while also piquing our interests.
-We had some project ideas before such as agent battle royale but ultimately settled on an image classification problem known as semantic segmentation.
+  My goal for this project went through many iterations, we began by trying to figure out a project that was feasible while also piquing my interests.
+I had some project ideas before such as agent battle royale but ultimately settled on an image classification problem known as semantic segmentation.
 Semantic segmentation involves classifying each pixel of an image to some class e.g. water, sky, dirt.

 #### Example of Segmented Image